flagman5/AdvancedBabyMonitor/README.md

 ## Workflow

 1. Once the app starts, the app will listen for changes in sound level
-2. When the sound decibels goes beyond 60, the app will begin to wait for 10 seconds
+2. When the sound decibels goes beyond 60 dB, the app will begin to wait for 10 seconds
-3. If after 10 seconds the sound level is still over 60, a song will play on the bluetooth speaker (Yes, it is the Kick from Inception to wake you up!)
+3. If after 10 seconds the sound level is still over 60 dB, a song will play on the bluetooth speaker (Yes, it is the Kick from Inception to wake you up!)
-4. If after 10 seconds the sound level is not over 60, then no song will play.
+4. If after 10 seconds the sound level is not over 60 dB, then no song will play.

 ## Dependencies